rcallan/csv_tools/README.md

 #### Purpose of project

 The tools included in this package allow you to manipulate, display, modify, and retrieve basic statistics on the columns of your csv data.
+We will be adding other tools that could be relevant for securities traders such as back tester and possibly execution and risk tools

 #### Building the project